Zhiyu-Song/Doctor-Hospital-Assignment/README.md

 ## Project Goal

 Develop software to assign N doctors to K hospitals based on doctor preference rankings while respecting hospital capacity constraints.

+The goal is to find an assignment that maximizes overall doctor satisfaction while ensuring that:

+Each doctor is assigned to exactly one hospital.
+Each hospital does not exceed its capacity.
+The assignment is feasible under all specified constraints.

 ## Team

-- [Name1]
+- Yuchen Ai
 - Xinhao Jin
 - Zhiyu Song

 ## Proposed Method

-Minimum-cost flow / transportation optimization.
+Hungarian Algorithm (Kuhn–Munkres Algorithm) with modifications to handle hospital capacity constraints.

+Because the standard Hungarian algorithm is designed for a one-to-one assignment problem, we will adapt the problem by representing hospital capacity appropriately, such as by creating multiple hospital slots corresponding to available positions.

 ## Baseline

-Greedy preference-based assignment.
+Greedy assignment based on doctor preferences.

+Doctors are processed sequentially.
+For each doctor, assign them to their highest-ranked hospital that still has available capacity.

+This provides a simple and interpretable baseline for comparison with the optimization-based method.

 ## Objective

-Minimize total preference rank.
+Minimize the total preference cost across all doctors:

+[
+\min \sum_{i=1}^{N}\sum_{j=1}^{K} c_{ij}x_{ij}
+]

+where:

+(c_{ij}) is the preference cost/rank of hospital (j) for doctor (i).
+(x_{ij}=1) if doctor (i) is assigned to hospital (j), and (0) otherwise.

+Subject to:

+[
+\sum_{j=1}^{K}x_{ij}=1
+\quad \forall i
+]

+[
+\sum_{i=1}^{N}x_{ij}\leq C_j
+\quad \forall j
+]

+where (C_j) is the capacity of hospital (j).

 ## Evaluation

+Compare the proposed optimization method against the greedy baseline using:

+### Total preference cost
+Lower is better.
-- Average preference rank
+### Average preference rank
-- First-choice percentage
-- Top-2 percentage
+Average rank of the hospital assigned to each doctor.
+Lower is better.
+### First-choice assignment rate
+Percentage of doctors assigned to their first-choice hospital.
+Higher is better.
+### Top-2 / Top-3 assignment rate
+Percentage of doctors assigned to one of their top 2 or top 3 choices.
+Higher is better.
-- Worst assigned rank
+### Worst assigned rank
+Highest preference rank received by any doctor.
+Lower is better.
+### Runtime
+Compare computational efficiency as the number of doctors and hospitals increases.

 ## Status